 Promoters must also make a positive warranty on their titles and interests on the properties to enable the homebuyers to use this information in case of any discrepancies.
 Promoters will additionally need to avail of insurance against the construction and title, the proceeds of such insurance being made available to the buyers when the sale agreement is executed.

 RERA provides for the freezing of the project bank accounts in case of non-compliance, and the interest on delay will be the same for the customer as well as for the promoter.
 The promoter will also need to seek the consent of 2/3rd of the allottees for any alteration or extension of his project.
-Misrepresentation or non-compliance with any provisions of the Act will be met with stringent punitive action, the adjudicating officers, real estate authorities and appellate tribunals obliged to dispose of complaints within 60 days.
+Misrepresentation or non-compliance with any provisions of the Act will be met with stringent punitive action, the adjudicating officers, real estate authorities, and appellate tribunals obliged to dispose of complaints within 60 days.

 RERA requires the Central and State governments to notify their own rules on the basis of the model rules framed under the central Act.
 Rajeev Jain, the spokesman for the Housing and Urban Affairs Ministry, says that till now only 13 states and UTs have established ‘regular’ authorities under the Real Estate (Regulation and Development) Act (RERA), with 14 others setting up ‘interim’ authorities.
 While the Act mandates that the regulatory authority be established by 30 April 2017, it provides for the appointment of an interim authority until the full-time authority is established.

 Similarly, seven states and UTs have set up ‘regular’ real estate appellate tribunals under the enactment, while 13 others have ‘interim’ tribunals.
-Twenty-two states have fully-functional web portals under the legislation.
-Six north-eastern states, namely, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland and Sikkim, are yet to notify the RERA and its rules, due to land and other issues, while West Bengal has notified its own real estate law that it calls the Housing and Industrial Regulation Act, 2017 (HIRA), in lieu of the RERA.
+Twenty-two states have fully functional web portals under the legislation.
+Six north-eastern states, namely, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, and Sikkim, are yet to notify the RERA and its rules, due to land and other issues, while West Bengal has notified its own real estate law that it calls the Housing and Industrial Regulation Act, 2017 (HIRA), in lieu of the RERA.

 The introduction of the RERA has been greeted with anxiety by the builders who are now going slow on project launches and are focussing more on execution and adhering to compliances to avoid litigation.
 But they have been granted much relief from the relaxed delivery timelines for existing projects.
-It is also to be seen how faithfully various states adopt the enactment without diluting its provisions to favour the powerful builders’ lobby.
+It is also to be seen how faithfully various states adopt the enactment without diluting its provisions to favor the powerful builders’ lobby.
 It is also hoped that corruption or partiality will not taint the regulatory bodies being set up.

-This initial, and expected, slowdown in the overall property market is stunting the growth of home loans, though their interest rates have been visibly softening of late.
+This initial, and expected, the slowdown in the overall property market is stunting the growth of home loans, though their interest rates have been visibly softening of late.
 The mood is expected to lighten up now that the festive season is upon us.

 As the RERA opens up the murky real estate sector, home loan interest rates offered by different banks to their customers are becoming increasingly competitive, depending on the term and amount of the loans.
 For instance, Canara Bank’s rates range from 8.35 to 8.55 per cent, IDBI Bank, 8.35 to 8.65 percent, Bank of Baroda, 8.30 to 9.35 percent, DBS, a flat 9 percent, PNB Housing Finance Ltd, 8.99 to 9.75 percent, DHFL, 9 to 9.75 percent, and Axis Bank, 8.35 to 11.75 percent.
 They had ranged from 10.25 to 11 percent in 2013.
 Some banks have discounted rates further for women borrowers.